 These sites are shown spatially on the VVG portal by ticking the EPA Victoria Sites box under layers.
 A PSR site can be queried by setting the 'Query mode' drop down box to EPA Victoria Sites and left clicking the site of interest shown as a blue coloured diamond.
 The query box will show the notice number, issue, address and municipality and include a link to the EPA Victoria website where you can download the register and access further information regarding the PSR.

 The site locations should be taken as a guide only, as in some instances not enough information is available to give an exact location.
-Twenty five sites for the November 2017 PSR are missing from the portal due to not having enough data to determine a location.
+3 sites for the August 2018 PSR are missing from the portal due to not having enough data to determine a location.
 A spreadsheet of the sites not included in the portal can be downloaded here.

 EPA Victoria plan to show these sites spatially on their website in the future, at which time we will use their location data to show them spatially on the VVG portal.